 The purpose of the PAC is:

-- To identify and discuss new kinds of data, especially “patient-generated data”, that some or all data collectors and holders within HDRN Canada might consider acquiring
+- To identify and discuss new kinds of data, especially “patient-generated data”, that some or all data collectors and holders within HDRN Canada might consider collecting and / or prioritizing

 Frank Gavin, Chair, Public Advisory Council